How to review your procedures for dealing with allegations against staff

 Be confident when reviewing your procedures for dealing with allegations of abuse against staff.
 Know what they should include and get suggestions of questions to ask to make sure they're compliant and robust.

-What this policy needs to do
+What these procedures need to do

-Your procedures should explain:
+The procedures should explain:

 - The steps to follow when managing: